Principles of Islamic jurisprudence: Hadith

-Secondary sources
+Secondary

-Ijma' (consensus)
+Ijmā'

 Consensus (ijma) could in principle elevate a ruling based on probable evidence to absolute certainty.
 This classical doctrine drew its authority from a series of hadiths stating that the Islamic community could never agree on an error.
 This form of consensus was technically defined as agreement of all competent jurists in any particular generation, acting as representatives of the community.
 However, the practical difficulty of obtaining and ascertaining such an agreement meant that it had little impact on legal development.
 A more pragmatic form of consensus, which could be determined by consulting works of prominent jurists, was used to confirm a ruling so that it could not be reopened for further discussion.
 The cases for which there was a consensus account for less than 1 percent of the body of classical jurisprudence.

-Qiyas (analogical reasoning) and 'aql (reason)
+Qiyās and 'aql

-Analogical reasoning (qiyas) is used to derive a ruling for a situation not addressed in the scripture by analogy with a scripturally based rule.
+Analogical reasoning (qiyas) is used to derive a ruling for a situation not addressed in the scripture by analogy with a scripturally-based rule.
 In a classic example, the Quranic prohibition of drinking wine is extended to all intoxicating substances, on the basis of the "cause" (ʿilla) shared by these situations, which in this case is identified to be intoxication.
 Since the cause of a rule may not be apparent, its selection commonly occasioned controversy and extensive debate.
-Twelver Shia jurisprudence does not recognize the use of qiyas, but relies on reason (ʿaql) in its place.
+Twelver Shia jurisprudence does not recognize the use of qiyās, but relies on reason (ʿaql) in its place.

-Ijtihad
+Ijtihād

-The classical process of ijtihad combined these generally recognized principles with other methods, which were not adopted by all legal schools, such as istihsan (juristic preference), istislah (consideration of public interest) and istishab (presumption of continuity).
+The classical process of ijtihād combined these generally recognized principles with other methods, which were not adopted by all legal schools, such as istiḥsān (juristic preference), istiṣlāḥ (consideration of public interest) and istiṣḥāb (presumption of continuity).
 A jurist who is qualified to practice ijtihad is known as a mujtahid.
-The use of independent reasoning to arrive at a ruling is contrasted with taqlid (imitation), which refers to following the rulings of a mujtahid.
+The use of independent reasoning to arrive at a ruling is contrasted with taqlīd (imitation), which refers to following the rulings of a mujtahid.
 By the beginning of the 10th century, development of Sunni jurisprudence prompted leading jurists to state that the main legal questions had been addressed and the scope of ijtihad was gradually restricted.
 From the 18th century on, leading Muslim reformers began calling for abandonment of taqlid and renewed emphasis on ijtihad, which they saw as a return to the vitality of early Islamic jurisprudence.